ShadyFox2004/tp5/README.md

 ## How to contribute
 From now on, the only way to contribute will be through pull request.
 To first contribute, you need to fork the project on your own.
-I will only accept pull request created on the devlop branch.
 Only **tested** code will be allowed in the project.
 Only **non conflicting** pullrequest will be allowed to merge.
 Colaborators are a thing of the past cause they create too much conflicts in the core files.